Paul Freeman (communist): Australia

 Freeman first arrived in Australia in 1909 aboard SS Zealandia.
 By 1911 he was working as a miner in Broken Hill, New South Wales, where he was an acquaintance of future federal MP Michael Considine.
 He joined the Australian Socialist Party (ASP) and the Industrial Workers of the World (IWW), which had a strong local presence, and in September 1914 took part in the "Battle of Broken Hill", a clash between militant anti-war activists and new Australian Imperial Force recruits.

 By 1917 Freeman was living in Queensland, where he joined the Australian Workers' Union (AWU).
 He worked as a copper miner in Cloncurry for a period, and later as a prospector.
 In June 1917 he and future senator Gordon Brown addressed a beachfront protest in Townsville against the imprisonment of the Sydney Twelve.
 He also campaigned against overseas conscription in the 1916 and 1917 referendums.
 In May 1918, Freeman was one of the leaders of a strike at the Mount Elliott Copper Mine.
 At an open-air meeting he reportedly disparaged soldiers, allegedly stating that "a man who joined the Army was lower than a dog".

 Although he denied making anti-soldier remarks, Freeman's activities brought him to the attention of the mine's management, and in October 1918 he was reported to Military Intelligence as an "undesirable alien".
 William Henry Corbould, the mine's general manager, was widely suspected of having lobbied for his deportation, but this was denied by Corbould and government officials.
 Both Military Intelligence and the Queensland Police compiled reports on Freeman, noting his association with radical groups but failing to find evidence that he had committed an offence or prove membership of a proscribed organisation.
-Chief of the General Staff James Legge nonetheless recommended to Defence Minister George Pearce that he be removed from the country under emergency wartime powers.
+Chief of the General Staff James Legge nonetheless recommended to Defence Minister George Pearce that Freeman be removed from the country under emergency wartime powers.
 Pearce signed a deportation order on 24 December 1918.